Discover the difference between noise cancellation and noise isolation and know which one is best for you.

 A typical busy office produces all sorts of noise especially those with open floor plans.
 Speaking from experience, it can easily go from tolerable to mildly distracting.
 And can even go up to utter work disruption if the noise levels go beyond expectations.

-You’d probably want something that will reduce noise while still allowing you to hear your if someone wants to talk.
+You’d probably want something that will reduce noise so you can focus better and enjoy clear phone conversations, while maintaining awareness if someone wants to talk.
 Noise-isolating headphones (or IEMs) would be perfect in this scenario.
 Any minimal to moderate noise levels can be easily masked with the earpads offering ample noise blockage combined with some music playing through its speakers.

 Traveling via trains and airplanes can be quite a challenge — noise-wise — especially if the place is really packed and you have all sorts of strangers talking and moving all around (can be especially distracting if there are kids playing around.